MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-TDS-on-Advance-Payment-Application-to-Purchase-Invoice.md

 For example, service amount is INR 20000 and advance payment made to vendor for INR 10000, 18% GST (i.e. 9% CGST and 9% SGST/UTGST) and 10% TDS has to be charged.

-- GST calculation for Intra-State/Intra-Union Territory transactions will appear in the Fact Box, as following:
+- GST calculation for Intra-State or Intra-Union Territory transactions will appear in the Fact Box, as following:

     |Component|Amount|
     |----------------------------------|---------------------------------------|